-- The first is by use of the plus and minus buttons located in the upper right corner of the Panadapter.
+• The first is by use of the plus and minus buttons located in the upper right corner of the Panadapter.
 Tap on the upper half of a Panadapter display to reveal the buttons.
 Zooming out (-) will double the bandwidth presented in the Panadapter while zooming in (+) will halve the bandwidth.
 The frequency at the center of the Panadapter will remain the same after tapping a zoom button.
-The buttons are removed from the display a few seconds after their last use. - The second is a tap and drag method using the horizontal axis for more precise zooming.
+The buttons are removed from the display a few seconds after their last use.